-Avoid going overtime and budget are two things we all want to avoid.
-We all know the world we live in.
-We want things right when we want them and we want things done quickly.
+Going overtime and budget are two things we all want to avoid.
+We want things right when we want them, and we want things done quickly.
 That’s how short our attention spans have gotten.
 But that’s okay because technology is another word for ingenuity at high speed.

 However, technological evolvement, even at high speeds, disappoints and frustrates us.
-When it comes to conducting CRM data migrations, delays and higher costs are two extremely common occurrences.
+When it comes to conducting CRM data migrations, delays and higher costs are two widespread occurrences.

-In this article, we’ll explain why CRM data migration projects sometimes take longer than planned and end up being more expensive.
-We want our clients to understand from the beginning what’s included and what’s not included in their project to avoid going over budget and timeline.
+This article will explain why CRM data migration projects sometimes take longer than planned and end up being more expensive.
+We want our clients to understand what is and what isn’t in scope to avoid costing a budget and timeline.

 Avoid Going Overtime and Budget via The Workflow

 When you begin data migration with us, we help prepare for your CRM switch and answer all related questions you have.
-If you have any specific requirements for your CRM data migration, we’ll diagnose your customer relationship management content, check its settings, and let you know how fully your requests can be met.
+Suppose you have any specific requirements for your CRM data migration.
+In that case, we’ll diagnose your customer relationship management content, check its settings, and let you know how fully your requests can be met.
 You’ll also get help with data configuration if needed.

 In the beginning stages of the process, you’ll have a call with a sales representative who explains the migration process, note all your requirements, and discusses price matters.
-All the requirements and migration details are discussed together to make everything crystal clear.
+Discussions on all the necessities and migration details happen together to make everything crystal clear.

 After that, you’ll sign an agreement on the detailed project plan and scope.
 By this point, our tech engineers are cache-ing your data and building your mapping interface that will serve as a tool and visual aid to add, delete, or even merge fields.

-Once you’ve had the orientation with a sales rep, a detailed file with your special requirements are sent to your own personal, dedicated account manager.
+Once you’ve had the orientation with a sales rep, a detailed file with your unique requirements goes to your own personal, dedicated account manager.
 You and your account manager will jump on a video call and use screen-sharing to go over the project as a whole.
-Some items that will be covered for alignment include:
+Discussion items include:

 - Access to all data